-Importing cardholders and credentials - To accelerate the setup of your system, you can import cardholders and credentials from a CSV file instead of creating them manually in Security Center. - Security Center 5.13
+Importing cardholders and credentials - To accelerate system setup, you can import cardholders and credentials from a CSV file instead of creating them manually in Security Center. - Security Center 5.13

 Security Center Administrator Guide 5.13